FAQs

-The current (2019-20) college credit hour cost for a Bridge Academy student ranges from $0 to $ 40 per credit which is a significant discount from the usual UMS and MCCS rates.
+Bridge Academy is free to enroll in if your CTE Centers is a Bridge Partner !
+If they are not, contact us and we'll reach out to them!
+Costs within the program for Dual Enrollment College Credit: The current (2024-25) college credit hour cost for a Bridge Academy student ranges from $0 to $ 40 per credit which is a significant discount from the usual UMS and MCCS rates.
+Additionally, your economic need is a factor in this cost per credit determination.
 There is no cost for the concurrently earned high school credit.
 Most college courses are 3 credits, with an additional credit earned if the course involves a science lab (total of 4 credits).

 Bridge Academy students have the opportunity to complete up to 24 college credits (depending on your motivation and high school’s capability).
 The student must receive a grade of a C or better in some courses to obtain UMS or MCCS credit.
 Additional college credit may be earned through the student’s program at his/her CTE.